 Well, well, well.
 We haven’t seen a Muskbox for 280 days.
 Did Carrie take all that time off to compile a series of questions so poignant, so probing, and so insightful that tales will be told of this being the GREATEST MUSKBOX IN HISTORY?
-SPOILERS: No. Outside of pitching (because in my opinion pitching has […]
+SPOILERS: No. Outside of pitching (because […]

 Is Keith Moreland a secret agent?
 Are the Muskbox submitters a secret sect of low-intelligence sentient life forms?
 Does anyone remember Josh Vitters?
 Do people in New Zealand watch the Cubs?
 All these questions and more will be half-assedly answered in this week’s edition of the Muskbox.

 The Muskbox is here to solve all of the Cubs’ third-base problems… or something.
 What that solution is, is hard to define.
 But if there’s one thing our resident librarian knows how to do, it’s define words.
 And phrases.
 And idioms.
 And shush people.
 And hand out detentions.
 And stamp books.
 And keep Ed Hartig fed and watered.

 Have you lost weight since the first of the year?
 Have you switched to e-cigarettes like an utter douchebag?
 Are you on the wagon?
 Have you been practicing guitar every day?
 How are your resolutions going?
 Probably better than the Muskbox’s, assuming her resolution was to use the Muskbox for helpful informational purposes in 2014.
 The new year brings a new Box.
 Same as the old Box.